 The Group's governance framework also provides oversight for our overseas banking subsidiaries through a matrix reporting structure.
-Our subsidiaries, in consultation with the Group, adapt the governance structure accordingly to comply with local regulatory requirements.
-This ensures the approach across the Group is consistent and yet sufficiently flexible to suit different local operating environments.
+Our subsidiaries, in consultation with Group Risk Management, adapt the governance structure accordingly to comply with local regulatory requirements.
+This ensures the approach across the Group is consistent and sufficiently flexible to suit local operating environments.